 While attending law school at the University of California Hastings College of Law, Samantha won top student awards in her classes, including Prosecuting International Price-Fixing Cartels and Energy Law.
-Samantha was also an editor and the symposium leader of the UC Hastings Constitutional Law Quarterly, and an extern with the United States Federal Trade Commission and San Francisco City Attorney’s Office.
+Samantha was also an editor and the symposium leader of the UC Hastings Constitutional Law Quarterly, and an extern with the United States Federal Trade Commission and San Francisco City Attorney’s Trial Team.
+Samantha graduated magna cum laude from Boston University with a degree in Political Science.

 Samantha regularly writes on issues impacting the antitrust and class action bar and participates in events within the antitrust and consumer protection legal communities.